KareemAlaa2001/CodeGenerationAnalysis/README.md

 ## CodeContests

 ### Adding new script to access the data
 Each new script must be added to the BUILD file in order to be added to the Bazel workspace.
-Follow how print_names.and_sources.py is added into that file by analogy.
+Follow how print_names.and_sources.py is added into that file for analogy.

 ### Properties of each problem datapoint
 First extract each "problem" datapoint analogically to how done in "print_names_and_sources.py".
 Then access via "problem.____" inside of the "print_names_and_sources.py" script.

 * .name